web3-wallet/web3-wallet/docs/connector.md

 ## Implement a Connector for a wallet

-If you want to implement a connector for a wallet, you should extends the abstract connector class from the @web3-wallet/core package.
-Most of the time, a wallet connector can be implemented with few lines of code.
-Below is how the MetaMask connector is implemented:
+If you need to implement a connector for a specific wallet, you can easily do so by extending the abstract connector class provided by the @web3-wallet/core package.
+In most cases, implementing a wallet connector can be accomplished with just a few lines of code.

 ```ts
 import type { Provider, ProviderRpcError, WalletName } from '@web3-wallet/core';